 The final part of the trip is spent enjoying Uganda’s natural wonders and wildlife.

-More background and motivation for this project from Trip Leader, Ms Jane Clark
+More background and motivation for this project from Trip Founder, Ms Jane Clark

 I spent the 2013 February half-term holiday in Uganda.
 By chance two ex-pupils from two different schools I have worked in had links with this African country and as Withington also had a previous association with Uganda I felt something pulling me to go and visit.

 Cat Dunlop (ex-Cheadle Hulme) has established the Small Steps Foundation responsible for the building of the Glory Be mainstream nursery school and the Special Needs section linked to it.
 The latter is fairly unique in Africa where the issue of disability, mental or physical, can often be ignored.
 I spent my days with the children, playing and helping in the classes.

 I also visited Wanyange Girls’ Secondary School (an African WGS!), met the Headmistress and had a guided tour of their facilities and boarding houses.
 Many schools are boarding schools as their catchment area is so wide.
 I met Daphne, an A-Level student with a special passion for the French Revolution.
 Excellent girl!

 Liberty Bridge had spent a gap year with Livy O’Malley (both former Withington girls) in Uganda and they had become involved in the ASCO project providing help, support, often a home and education to boys living on the streets.
 Both are still involved (although they are now at university) sponsoring two of the boys at the project.

 The inappropriately named ‘Home of Hope’ was probably the visit most firmly etched into my memories.
 This is a ‘home’ for children with severe physical and mental afflictions.
 Their twisted limbs and sad tales will never be forgotten by me.

 Jinja is a fascinating place to visit.
 The first a group of Withington girls went there in February 2014, fundraising in advance for some of these institutions.